-A native of Pasadena, California, he received a Bachelor of Music degree from U.S.C., a Master of Music from Yale, and a Ph.D. from Princeton.
+A native of Pasadena, California, James Hopkins received a bachelor of music degree from the USC Thornton School of Music, a master’s of music from Yale and a doctoral degree from Princeton.
 Prior to returning to teach at his alma mater in l97l, he served on the faculty at Northwestern University.
 He studied composition with Halsey Stevens, Quincy Porter and Edward T. Cone.
-Dr. Hopkins, an Associate of the American Guild of Organists, has also studied organ with Irene Robertson and Frank Bozyan.
-He retired as Organist at the First United Methodist Church, Pasadena, in 2003 after serving there for 24 years.
+Dr. Hopkins, an associate of the American Guild of Organists, has also studied organ with Irene Robertson and Frank Bozyan.
+He retired as organist at the First United Methodist Church, Pasadena, in 2003 after serving there for 24 years.

 Hopkins’ compositions include seven symphonies, four concertos (one each for two pianos, contrabass, organ and piano and violin) and several other large-scale works for orchestra, as well as many choral, solo instrumental and chamber pieces.
 He has received major commissions from the National Endowment for the Arts, the Pasadena Chamber Orchestra, the University of Southern California and the Orange County Philharmonic Society, as well as from numerous churches and educational institutions.
 His Concierto de Los Angeles, commissioned for the 2004 National Convention of the American Guild of Organists, was the first organ work heard in concert on the Walt Disney Concert Hall organ.